 Here is what was left after taking the camera apart:

-Since I still do have neither lathe nor milling equipment (only my bare hands…) the adapter thickness is only so accurate as can be achieved with file, sand paper and caliper, but I am still happy with the result.
+Since I still have neither lathe nor milling equipment (only my bare hands…) the adapter thickness is only as accurate as can be achieved with file, sand paper and caliper, but I am still happy with the result.
 The optical performance does not differ between the corners, so I believe I did a good job with the file.
-A correct infinity setting is easy to achieve, since the stop is adjustable – as if it was made for me.
+And correct infinity setting can easily be achieved, since the stop is adjustable – as if it was made for me.